LeVert’s late burst helps Pacers beat Hawks 133-126

 Trae Young led the Hawks with 30 points and 10 assists.
 Bogdan Bogdanovic scored 28 and John Collins 25.

+Hawks coach Nate McMillan lamented his team being outscored 70-58 inside and trailing by as many as 18 in the third quarter.

+“They were living in our paint all night long,” McMillan said.
+“We didn’t get stops the first three quarters.”

-The Hawks, the Southeast Division leaders who had won three in a row, looked like the struggling team as the Pacers led 36-26 after the first quarter and 72-58 at halftime.
-Guard T.J.
-McConnell provided a spark with 13 points off the bench.
-The Pacers had 22 assists to Atlanta’s 12.
+The Hawks, the Southeast Division leaders who had won three in a row, looked like the struggling team from the outset as the Pacers led 36-26 after the first quarter and 72-58 at halftime.

-The margin reached 18 points in the third quarter before the Hawks finally surged to cut the deficit to six.
-Young scored 17 points and had five assists in the third.
-But the Pacers pulled away again and converted Young’s turnover into a buzzer-beating layup for a 110-96 lead entering the fourth.

-Back came the Hawks as Collins hit a 3 and threw down two dunks as part of a 12-2 run to trim the Pacers’ lead to 112-108 early in the fourth.
-Collins converted a three-point play after a timeout, and the Hawks were only down one.
+“They outplayed us,” McMillan said.
+“They were the aggressors.
+They came out and disrupted us.
+They were better at establishing a tempo.
+They played their game.”

 TIP-INS

-Hawks: Head coach Nate McMillan, whose four-year run with the Pacers ended in a one-and-done playoff exit last postseason, is 23-11 since being named Atlanta’s head coach. … Have lost seven consecutive games at Indianapolis, the last win coming in 2016.
+Hawks: McMillan, whose four-year run with the Pacers ended in a one-and-done playoff exit last postseason, is 23-11 since being named Atlanta’s head coach. … Have lost seven consecutive games at Indianapolis, the last win coming in 2016.

 Pacers: Assistant coach Greg Foster was suspended for the game and center Goga Bitadze fined after a shouting match on the bench during the third quarter of Wednesday’s home loss to the Kings.
 Bitadze swore at Foster as he ran past the bench.